-Finally, noisy memories about past prices may also arise mechanically in the absence of behavioral biases.
-For instance, in a model with information frictions where individuals can carry only a limited amount of information, individuals may use current prices and inflation perceptions to "backcast" past prices (Woodford 2009).
-However, this mechanism does not fully explain our data.
+and inflation perceptions to "backcast" past prices (Woodford, 2009).
+However, this mechanism does not seem to be the whole explanation in our data.
 For instance, a regression of remembered price changes on the inflation perceptions rate yields an R^2 of 0.057, which suggests that the vast majority of the variation in remembered price changes cannot be explained by "backcasting."

-D. Evidence on the Use of Actual and Remembered Price Changes in the Formation of Inflation Expectations
+4.4 Evidence on the Use of Actual and Remembered Price Changes on the Formation of Inflation Expectations